Jeremy Till, architect: It depends. The contingencies of architecture

 Back-to-school conference for the “Designing and Building Architecture” field of study

 What does architecture depend on?
-On people, times, politics, economics, ethics, disorder… in short, on reality in all its unpredictable complexity and irreducible uncertainty.
+People, times, politics, economics, ethics, disorder… In short, reality in all its unpredictable complexity and irreducible uncertainty.
 Jeremy Till invites architects to take greater account of these contingencies, which exceed their sphere of control but always end up imposing themselves on their works.
 With rigor and irony, he deconstructs step by step the autonomy that architects confer on their discipline, and which maintains them in a pure and ideal vision of the objects they design.
-In his view, this is the key to producing more useful, more humane architecture, and above all, to transforming the world.
+The key, he believes, to producing more useful, more humane architecture, but above all to hoping to transform the world.

 Biographical highlights